alphagov/transactions-explorer/README.markdown

 After generating the site as described above you can test it generated correctly by running `nosetests` (or `nosetests -a feature` to skip unit tests).

-## Building and Deployment

-Build pipe line:

-`transactions-explorer -> transactions-explorer-build-artefacts -> transactions-explorer-deploy*`

-The `transactions-explorer` task runs the tests and triggers `transactions-explorer-build-artefacts` if the tests all pass.

-The `transactions-explorer-build-artefacts` task runs `build.sh`.
-This kicks off a number of steps which generate the site as a deployable tar ball for each environment (preview, staging and production)

-The `build.sh` steps:

-- Fetch data
-    - Pull down the latest version of the csv data, the locations of the credentials files are set as environment variables in `build.sh`
-- Generate the treemap fallbacks for browsers where d3.js doesn't work (`build_treemaps.sh`)
-    - Generates the site locally and hosts it on the python test server
-    - Runs phantomjs (managed by a subprocess in python because it tends to misbehave see: `create_treemap_fallbacks.py`)
-    - The phantomjs subprocess visits each page with a treemap (listed in `create_treemap_fallbacks.py`) and extracts the treemap HTML to files in `output/treemaps`
-- Generate the deployable version of the site for each environment (`build_artefact.sh`)
-    - Runs `build_artefact.sh` with the environment specific variables
-    - Copies in the treemap fallbacks created above
-    - Packages the site (this is the contents of the `output` directory) as a tar ball and puts it in the `artefacts` folder

-Once finished the build job will trigger a deployment to preview, other deployments must be triggered manually.